Rabbit Snail Care Guide: What You Need to Know Before You Buy

 Lifespan

 Rabbit snails are known for their long lifespan compared to other snails when in captivity, which could span anywhere from one to three years.
 The duration of its existence is affected by various elements such as tank size, water quality, and diet.
-Keeping a safe and healthy environment for these creatures is critical since happy animals usually live longer periods of time.
+Keeping a safe and healthy environment for these creatures is critical since happy animals live longer periods of time.
 If you notice any foul smell coming from your snail, it would be wise to take prompt action because that may indicate death or some other serious health issue occurring with them.

 Average Size

 Rabbit snails are truly remarkable in size compared to other snails.
-They will often reach up to 5 inches long and usually grow to 3 inch in length.
+They will often reach up to 5 inches long and grow to 3 inch in length.
 Various factors like breed, diet, or environment can determine their final dimensions.
 These gentle giant snails bring great colors while not posing any danger to their tank mates.
 They do require larger tanks as a result.

 Creating The Ideal Rabbit Snail Environment